 I think most conspiracy theories are bunk in general, though.
 Think of the times groups have tried large-scale conspiracies— like Watergate.
 The larger they get, the more fantastically they come crashing down.
 Humans are bad at keeping large-scale secrets.posted almost 5 years ago

 there’s no believing or not believing, the right attitude is neutral actually, because most people reject the whole idea before even knowing anything about it just because it is an opposition from everything that they learned in school so far.
 On what were you thinking?

 Illuminati would be enlightened, the one that was given a certain knowledge, having power because of that knowledge.There’s nothing controversial about the fact that only the ones that are a part of the “high” society or have connections

 ( for example our former president Tito was a mason and he ruled for more than 50 years! that’s a well known fact!) are wealthy and stuff get to the “throne”, I don’t really understand why people find that thrilling or unusual or unacceptable.
 That’s how it goes.
 Some "conspiracy theories are very plausible, I just wish people knew more about the facts before they reject the whole idea.

 OMG this is so weird i just finished reading Angels and Demons.
-I didnt know it was an actual brotherhood…..thats kinda creepyposted over 4 years ago
+I didnt know it was an actual brotherhood…..thats kinda creepyposted almost 5 years ago

 Wow, I thought it was fact?